Raleigh, NC, Schools with Fashion Design Programs

 BS in Textile Technology

 The goal of the program is to equip students with professional design skills and an in-depth knowledge of the technologies used in fashion design.
 The textile technology curriculum emphasizes the CAD, digital printing and seamless knitting processes used in fashion design.
-Students take courses on subjects such as color and light, design thinking, fibers and surface design, knit fabric technology and yarn production.
+Students take courses on subjects such as biotextile development, design technology, fibers science, knit and woven fabric technologies and yarn production.

-This private women's college offers 32 majors and ranked as the 5th-best college in the South, according to U.S. News & World Report in 2016.
-Through the Department of Human Environment Sciences, students can pursue undergraduate studies in fashion design.
-The school has four fashion design and merchandising faculty members specializing in various areas of the field.
+This private women's college offers 37 majors and nationally ranked programs to over 2,000 students.
+Through the Department of Human Environmental Sciences, students can pursue undergraduate studies in fashion design.
+The school has three fashion design and merchandising faculty members specializing in various areas of the field.
 Students can benefit from small class sizes and collaboration with professors on undergraduate research projects.

 Minor in Fashion Design

-This program requires seven courses or 20 credit hours of coursework, through which students explore clothing construction basics and patterns, fashion design and merchandising, costume history, textiles and draping.
+This program requires seven courses or 21 credit hours of coursework, through which students explore clothing construction basics and patterns, apparel merchandising, fashion sketching, textiles and draping.

 BS in Fashion Merchandising and Design (concentration in design)

-Design students complete 54-55 hours of coursework on topics such as color and composition, fashion sketching, draping, CAD apparel design and tailoring.
+Design students complete 61 hours of coursework on topics such as color and composition, fashion sketching, draping, CAD apparel design and tailoring.
 They also receive training through internships and study abroad opportunities.
-Past students of the program have interned with prominent fashion brands, such as Michael Kors, and Vogue magazine in New York City.
-Students interested in studying overseas can travel to Paris and Italy during the summer; annual trips to NYC's Garment District and the National Fashion Job Fair in Dallas are also available.
+Students interested in studying overseas can travel to Paris and Italy during the summer.

 North Carolina Central University (NCCU)